jeremias-seitz/neuronal-intelligence/README.md

 ### optimizer
 Implements the learning rate scaling algorithm implemented as custom continual learning optimizers based on SGD and Adam respectively.
 The optimizers are self-contained and can be used with any arbitrary loss function.

-Note that when using either of the custom optimizers, the loss entity has to be set to the normal loss in the configuration.
+Note that when using either of the custom optimizers, the algorithm has to be set to the `vanilla_backprop` in the configuration.

 ### trainer
 Implements training and testing routines for different tasks and calls the hooks for callback functions.
 This class calls the specific training and testing functions defined in the [continual learning algorithms implementations](algorithms/), see also [the algorithm section](#algorithms).